raceychan/ididi/README.md

 ```

 > [!TIP]
-> **`DependencyGraph.node` accepts a wide arrange of types, such as dependent class, sync/async facotry, sync/async resource factory, with typing support.**
+> **`Graph.node` accepts a wide arrange of types, such as dependent class, sync/async facotry, sync/async resource factory, with typing support.**

 ### TypingSupport